The Best Damn Sports Show Period: Original format and reaction

 A growing amount of high-profile athletes and celebrities started to attend the show, with its relaxed, entertainment-focused approach.
 The show quickly gained more credibility in its first few months with big-name guests such as Arnold Schwarzenegger, Sammy Sosa, Shaquille O'Neal, and Terrell Owens.
 A main part of the show's set was "The Cage", where guests performed varying athletic challenges with the hosts.
 Some of the initial memorable "Cage" moments were Terrell Owens in a touchdown celebration competition, Shaq donning a blond wig and recreating famous movie scenes from Casablanca and Jerry Maguire, and Gary Payton leading a trash-talking competition.
-The competitions that were too large in size were brought outside the Best Damn set into the Fox back lot.
+The competitions that were too large in size were brought outside the Best Damn set into the Fox backlot.
 Such an example was a tricycle race between the hosts and Lance Armstrong.
 By November 2001, the show was expanded to 90 minutes, and by mid-December it jumped to a 2-hour format.